jcelerier/jcelerier/README.md

     :.:.:.:.:.::.:.:.:.:.::.:.:.:.:.::.:.:.:.:.::.:.:.:.:.::.:.:.:.:.::.:.:.:.:.::.:.:.

-    Working full-time on ossia, a platform for multimedia creation.
+    Working full-time on https://ossia.io, a platform for multimedia creation.
     Check out ossia score (https://github.com/ossia/score),
     the intermedia sequencer at the heart of the system !